maxgoren/BPlusTree/README.md

     erase(K key)           - Remove the value indexed by key

 ### Search Operations
-    get(K key)             - Return the entry indexed by key, if it exists.
-Returns empty KVPair on search failure. select(int rank)       - Returns the ith element in sorted order from the entry set.
+    get(K key)             - Returns an Iterator to the entry indexed by key, if it exists.
+Returns end() on search failure. select(int rank)       - Returns an Iterator to the ith element in sorted order from the entry set. rank(K key)            - Returns the rank of supplied key keysInRange(K hi, K lo) - Returns a Queue containing the keys which fall within the supplied range.

 ### Population Queries
     size()                 - Returns the number of entries in the tree empty()                - Determines if tree is empty.